-A reason why we probably got funded by departure is due to the fact that there had never been a dedicated audiobook publishing company in Vienna – basically in Austria overall.
+A reason why we probably got funded by the Vienna Business Agency is due to the fact that there had never been a dedicated audiobook publishing company in Vienna – basically in Austria overall.
 In Germany in comparison, there are about 500.
 Many Austrian publishing companies obviously make audiobooks next to their normal publications now and then.
 A byproduct so-to-say.
 We were the first to decide to solely concentrate on audiobooks.

 Are there any producers that request specific voice-over artists?

 Yes.
 For instance, when creating an actor’s biography, it’s naturally important that the actor does the recording.
 It’s a bit less important when it comes to classics.
 For example, Stefan Zweig’s ‘The World of Yesterday’.
 In that case, the voice-over artist just had to fit the theme of the piece.

 Are you active as a voice-over artist at MONO VERLAG?

 Yes, that’s the beauty about being a co-owner of an audiobook publishing company: I can pick whatever topics I’d like to record.

 I can take on irrational projects like Tolstoy’s ‘Anna Karenina’, which has a length of about 60 hours.
 Doing this with an external artist would mean digging deep into our pockets.

 As a German native in Vienna, can you list your three favorite ‘Viennese’ words?

 Hmm that’s a tough one.
 ‘Oida’ (dude), ’Naa’ (noo), ‘Biiitte’ (please).